-Asymmetric flaccid limb paralysis or bulbar palsies without sensory loss during an acute febrile illness in a nonimmunized child or young adult almost always indicates paralytic poliomyelitis.
+Asymmetric flaccid limb paralysis or bulbar palsies without sensory loss during an acute febrile illness in a nonimmunized child or young adult may indicate paralytic poliomyelitis.

-Viral culture of throat swabs, stool, and CSF and reverse transcriptase–PCR of CSF and blood should be done.
+Viral culture of throat swabs, stool, and cerebrospinal fluid and reverse transcriptase–polymerase chain reaction of cerebrospinal fluid and blood should be done.

-In paralytic forms, about two thirds of patients have residual permanent weakness.
+In paralytic poliomyelitis, about two thirds of patients have residual permanent weakness.